hkneiding/PL-MOGA/doc/setup.rst

   $ pip install -e . --no-deps

-5. Then we install xTB with conda
+5. Then we install xTB with conda.

 .. code-block:: console

   $ conda install -c conda-forge xtb

-6. Then we install uxtbpy with pip
+6. Then we install uxtbpy with pip.

 .. code-block:: console